dannielleozj/Chatbot-Llama3/README.md

 # AI Chatbot with LangChain and OllamaLLM

 ## Description
-This project is an AI chatbot that uses the LangChain library and the OllamaLLM model to generate responses based on user input.
+This project is an AI chatbot that can run locally on your machine using LangChain and Ollama LLM models to generate responses based on user input.
 The chatbot maintains a conversation history to provide context for its responses.

 ## Installation
 1. Clone the repository: